theforeman/theforeman.org/_posts/2021-09-16-foreman-30-is-here.md

 To enable the new host page, head over to Administer - Settings - Generic and set Show Experimental Labs setting to Yes.
-At this point, clicking on a host detail will still open the current host detail page.
+At this point, clicking on a host will still open the current host detail page.
 To view the new page, on any host, click on its dropdown action button and select *New Details Page*.

 <img src="/static/images/blog_images/2021-09-16-new-host-detail-button.png"  />